Ahmed-M-Aboutaleb/Algorithms/5. Insertion Sort/README.md

 -   The insertion sort is stable, i.e., it does not change the relative order of elements with equal keys.

+### In-Place

+-   It is an in-place sorting algorithm as it requires a constant amount of extra space.

+### Adaptivity

+-   It is adaptive, i.e., it reduces its time complexity if the input array is partially sorted.

 ## Applications

 -   Insertion sort is used when the number of elements is small.
 -   It can also be useful when input array is almost sorted, only few elements are misplaced in complete big array.

+## Some important points

+-   Number of passes: n-1
+-   Number of comparisons: $n^2/2$
+-   Number of swaps: $n^2/2$
+-   Number of inversions: $n(n-1)/2$
+-   Number of average inversions: $n(n-1)/4$